 Vivian's Views > Higher Education

-Virginia has some of the best colleges and universities in the country.
-We must make sure that this history of excellence continues and that there is room for all qualified children coming from Northern Virginia.
-Higher education must be available based on the student's academic ability -- not on ability to pay -- through financial aid and alternatives to residential universities.
+Virginia has some of the best colleges and universities in the nation.
+We must make sure that this excellence continues and that there is room for all qualified students coming from Northern Virginia.
+All post-high school education must be available based on the student's skill and academic ability -- not on ability to pay -- through financial aid and alternatives to residential universities.
 Relevant certification and licensure programs need to be expanded.

 LACK OF FUNDING

-I believe a portion of any tuition increase should always go into increasing the financial assistance available to students.
-I believe that this requirement should be part of the agreement described in the next paragraph.
+We must restore public funding to Virginia's public colleges and universities.
+In addition, I believe a portion of any tuition increase that is enacted must always go into increasing the financial assistance available to students.